microstream-one/microstream-cdi-extension/README.md

 * ```microstream.data.file.minimum.use.ratio```: data-file-minimum-use-ratio; The ratio (value in ]0.0;1.0]) of non-gap data contained in a storage file to prevent the file from being dissolved.
 Default is 0.75 (75%).
 * ```microstream.data.file.cleanup.head.file```: data-file-cleanup-head-file; A flag defining whether the current head file (the only file actively written to) shall be subjected to file cleanups as well.
 * ```microstream.property```: llow custom properties in through Microprofile, using this prefix.
 E.g.: If you want to include the "custom.test" property, you will set it as "microstream.property.custom.test"
-* ```microstream.microprofile.active```: Define if the read mode to read the properties will be by either Eclipse MicroProfile using the entity mapper or reading the file with the method.
-By default, it is false.

 ### Cache